syncrosim/pysyncrosim/docs/quickstart.rst

     10                    wisdm
     Name: Name, dtype: object

-Install ``helloworldTimePy`` using the :meth:`~pysyncrosim.session.Session.install_packages()` method from the Session class.
-This method takes a Package name as input and then queries the SyncroSim Package server for the specified Package.
+Install ``helloworldTimePy`` using the :meth:`~pysyncrosim.session.Session.install_packages()` method from the session class.
+This method takes a package name as input and then queries the SyncroSim package server for the specified package.

 .. code-block:: pycon

-   # Install helloworldTimePy Package
+   # Install helloworldTimePy package
    >>> my_session.install_packages("helloworldTimePy")
    ['helloworldTimePy'] installed successfully

-To install a package from a *.ssimpkg* file on your local computer rather than installing directly from the server, you can use the Session :meth:`~pysyncrosim.session.Session.install_packages()` method with the ``packages`` argument set to the filepath to the local Package.
+To install a package from a *.ssimpkg* file on your local computer rather than installing directly from the server, you can use the session :meth:`~pysyncrosim.session.Session.install_packages()` method with the ``packages`` argument set to the filepath to the local package.

 .. code-block:: pycon

-    # Install helloworldTimePy Package locally
+    # Install helloworldTimePy package locally
     >>> my_session.install_packages("path/to/helloworldTimePy.ssimpkg")

-Now ``helloworldTimePy`` should be included in the Package list.
+Now ``helloworldTimePy`` should be included in the package list.

 .. code-block:: pycon